Modern Greek literature: Enlightenment

 The ferment created by the French Revolution in Greek politics and social thought in the last decade of the eighteenth century found its most dramatic expression in the intellectual and political activities of Rigas Feraios.
 Feraios translated foreign authors and wrote revolutionary texts and poems, of which Thourios is the most famous.
 Although his plans for an armed revolt against the Ottomans failed, he served as an inspiration for future generations and has been named the "National Bard".

 Cultivation of literature is detected mostly in the last quarter of the 18th century, and intensified in the years preceding the War of Independence.
 In 1785, Georgios N. Soutsos wrote The Unscrupulous Voevod Alexandros, a three-act comedy in prose, with which the genre of Phanariot satire begins.
 The 1789 untitled libel by an unknown author (notnamed "Anonymus of 1789") is considered the first manifestation of creative prose in modern Greek.
 Another important text of this genre is Anglofrancorussian (1805), a satire written in verse that became a kind of manifesto for the new ideology of the Enlightenment in its most extreme version.
 Other examples include The Character of Valachia (ca. 1800), The Return, or The Lantern of Diogenes (1809), and The Comedy of the Apple of Discord (before 1820), all by unknown authors.

 Poetry was centered around two poles: Phanariots and those affected by the phanariot spirit; and the Heptanesians.
 Alexander Mavrocordatos Firaris, Dionisie Fotino, Michael Perdikaris, Georgios Sakellarios, and Athanasios Christopoulos belong to the first group, with Sakellarios and Christopoulos considered the most important.
 Phanariot poetry of the time covered many different themes, including romantic love, allegory and satire.
 On the other hand, Ionians mostly wrote patriotic and satirical poems.
 Antonios Martelaos, Thomas Danelakis, and Nikolaos Koutouzis are called pre-Solomians (i.e. those preceding Dionysios Solomos), and are the precursors of the flourishing of Heptanese poetry in the following years.
 Ioannis Vilaras, an important intellectual figure, is a distinct case, not only because his poems were published posthumously, during the War of Independence, but also because he cannot be categorized in any of the aforementioned literary groups.

-In the Ionian islands treatrical performances were quite frequent, usually in the form of sketches, isolated scenes from the Cretan dramas, and adaptations of foreign plays.
+In the Ionian islands theatrical performances were quite frequent, usually in the form of sketches, isolated scenes from the Cretan dramas, and adaptations of foreign plays.
 From the indigenous output, Dimitrios Gouzelis's comedy Chasis (1790 or 1795) is by far the most notable.